EDSAaa/Dron-FIUNAM/README.md

 Here are two programs written in Wiring (C for Arduino).

 - One program contains the implementation of MultiWii Serial Protocol, whose purpose is allow Tensy request the values of the sensors to the Flight Controller.
-With those measurements was implemented a State Feedback Controller.
+And with those vales it calculates a State Feedback Controller.
-- The other has the same Controller, but additionally has a Reduced Order Observer that estimates the value of *dz/dt*.
+- The other has the same Controller, but additionally it includes a Reduced Order Observer that estimates the value of *dz/dt*.